toni-santos/sgi-2023/tp1/README.md

 ## Issues/Problems

 -   Performance is definitely something that could be improved.
-Shadows and fog are toggleable in the GUI, but more work could have been done, for example, by preloading textures.
+Fog is toggleable in the GUI, but more work could have been done, for example, by preloading textures and toggling shadows.
 -   The structure of the code is not perfect.
 Some parts are a bit all over the place and certain repeated procedures could have been simplified in methods.